mininet/mininet/README.md

       $ sudo python2 `which mn`

+- More information regarding Python 3 and Python 2 support may be found in the release notes on http://docs.mininet.org.

 ### Other Enhancements and Information

 - Support for Ubuntu 20.04 LTS (and 18.04 and 16.04)